-The good news: 100% of ER doctors agree that annual home safety check is very important to a senior’s home safety.
+The good news: 100% of ER doctors agree that annual home safety checks remain very important to a senior’s home safety.

 Many seniors would prefer to remain in their homes, as opposed to living in an assisted living nursing home.
 By making a few modifications, it is possible for them to keep their independence, and for you to keep your peace of mind!